5Mountains/kottans-frontend/README.md

 The **"Learn CSS"** course from "codecademy" was one more pretty lightweight task that I did quite quickly.
 Frankly speaking, there was a theme that made me refresh my knowledge and remember everything I had learned before, it was - Grid.
 So I should do more research :mag: and practice on this topic.

+***

 ## <a name="responsive_web_design">Responsive Web Design</a>

 ![responsive web design fundamental](task_responsive_web_design/responsive-web_design_fundamental.jpg)

-The **"Responsive Web Design Fundamentals"** course from "udacity" showed me the result of interesting research :bulb: , which I will certainly use in the future :pushpin: , in particular that the average number of characters per line should be about 65, so that people do not scream.
+The **"Responsive Web Design Fundamentals"** course from "udacity" showed me the result of interesting research :bulb: , which I will certainly use in the future :pushpin: , in particular that the average number of characters per line should be about 65, so that people do not skimming text.
 But other than that, it just refreshed my knowledge about breakpoints and @media :thumbsup:

 ![flexbox froggy](task_responsive_web_design/frog.gif)